Omega-Numworks/Omega-Guide/docs/unlock/n0110-is-locked.md

 :::

-Press the reset button at the back of the calculator to return to the firmware.
+Press the RESET button at the back of the calculator to return to the firmware.

 #### Section III - Select a Method {#principal-methods}